jfoclpf/autocosts/README.md

 * <a href="http://phantomjs.org/">phantomjs</a> to rasterize HTML tables (costs tables) into JPG images, to be sharable with a link

 APP<br>
-* it uses <a href="https://cordova.apache.org/">Apache Cordova</a> to convert JavaScript built code inyo APP built files (for example APK files in Android)
+* it uses <a href="https://cordova.apache.org/">Apache Cordova</a> to convert JavaScript built code into APP built files (for example APK files in Android)

 ## Contributions
 * Use four spaces for indentations